Yamini2001/LeetCode-Solutions/README.md

 ## Robot Return to Origin
 Return true if the robot returns to the origin after it finishes all of its moves, or false otherwise.

+## Minimum Total Distance Travelled
+Return the minimum total distance travelled by all the robots.
+The test cases are generated such that all the robots can be repaired.